krisleech/wisper/CONTRIBUTING.md

 ## Features

 Please open an issue with your proposed feature.
-We can discuss the feature and if it is acceptable we can also discuss implimentation details.
+We can discuss the feature and if it is acceptable we can also discuss implementation details.
 You will in most cases have to submit a PR which adds the feature.

 Wisper is a micro library and will remain lean.
 Some features would be most